-The expenditures of relocated and retained students in the region during the analysis year added approximately \$4.6 million in income for the MHCC District economy, which is equivalent to supporting 72 jobs.
+The expenditures of relocated and retained students in the region during the analysis year added approximately \$5.3 million in income for the MHCC District

 Alumni impact

 Over the years, students gained new skills, making them more productive workers, by studying at MHCC.
 Today, thousands of these former students are employed in the MHCC District.